Wyoming, Michigan: Great Depression and General Motors

 Former Mayor of Grand Rapids George P. Tilma was elected supervisor of Wyoming Township in 1932 and was tasked with modernizing the developing suburban community from a rural town system.
 In 1933, Grandville was separated from Wyoming and was established as its own city.
-In the winter of 1933, Tilma was also able to circumvent the Emergency Banking Act in a technically act to purchase 555 tons of coal that was distributed to the poor to heat their homes.
+In the winter of 1933, Tilma was also able to circumvent the Emergency Banking Act in a technicality to purchase 555 tons of coal that was distributed to the poor to heat their homes.
 General Motors sought to construct a new facility in Grand Rapids, though there were no areas for development or future expansions, so the cities of Grand Rapids and Wyoming collaborated to have General Motors purchase land in Wyoming while Grand Rapids supplied utilities to the site.
 Tilma's expertise was instrumental in both secretly negotiating with Grand Rapids on utility work and with obtaining approval of the site by General Motors.
-The General Motors plant began construction on January 22, 1936 and Roosevelt's New Deal funding helped construct the sewer and water system for the factory.
-The first enrollment date for employees on April 6, 1936, saw a line of workers spanning nearly 1.5 mi from the factory's entrance west of Buchanan Avenue and 36th Street, east to Division Avenue and then north 1 mi to 28th Street, with the first metal stamps were shipped from the factory on June 1, 1936.
+The General Motors plant began construction on January 22, 1936, and Roosevelt's New Deal funding helped construct the sewer and water system for the factory.
+The first enrollment date for employees on April 6, 1936, saw a line of workers spanning nearly 1.5 mi from the factory's entrance west of Buchanan Avenue and 36th Street, east to Division Avenue and then north 1 mi to 28th Street, with the first metal stamps being shipped from the factory on June 1, 1936.

 Following the construction of the General Motors stamping plant, development on Division Avenue increased extensively, with a new Kelloggsville High School being opened in September 1936 and a new Godwin Heights High School being approved in January 1937.
 Supervisor Tilma died suddenly in his office in April 1937 with his death being attributed to an intracerebral hemorrhage.
 As World War II began, Reynolds Metals opened a plant in the township that was initially to develop airplane material in 1942.